 Either on-demand or scheduled on a per magazine edition basis.
 I work with clients to edit daily news article uploads, monthly long-form content, and magazine features.

 Digital and print content requires proofreading.
 I proofread full magazine editions or selected magazine articles using Adobe.
-Online, I can proofread static web pages, landing pages or feature articles.
+Online, I can proofread static web pages, landing pages, feature articles, newsletters and daily news articles.

 Editing can be undertaken via Google Docs or Word formats using tracked changes and comment functions.